docker/docs/docker-cloud/apps/deploy-to-cloud-btn.md

 where `<repo_url>` is the path to your GitHub repository (see below).

-## Adding the 'Deploy to Docker Cloud' button anywhere else
+## Add the 'Deploy to Docker Cloud' button anywhere else

 If you want to use the button somewhere else (i.e. from external documentation, or a landing site), you just need to create a link to the following URL: